 1.6.1 In-Memory Advisor

 The In-Memory Advisor is a downloadable PL/SQL package that analyzes the analytical processing workload in your database.
-This advisor recommends a size for the IM column store and a list of objects that would benefit from In-Memory population.

-The In-Memory Advisor differentiates analytics processing from other database activity based upon SQL plan cardinality, Active Session History (ASH), parallel query usage, and other statistics.
+The In-Memory Advisor differentiates analytics processing from other database activity based on SQL plan cardinality, Active Session History (ASH), parallel query usage, and other statistics.
 The In-Memory Advisor estimates the size of objects in the IM column store based on statistics and heuristic compression factors.

 Elimination of wait events such as user I/O waits, cluster transfer waits, and buffer cache latch waits